-Here are Some Tips for Mastering U-Turns
+Here are Some Tips for How to Master U-Turn

-Most accidents happen at intersections, particularly after a driver has chosen to make a turn.
+How to master u-turn and with most accidents happen at intersections, particularly after a driver has chosen to make a turn.
 Crashes also occur in the larger parking lots, which are open for public use, such as shopping centers.
 To prevent such crashes, you have to understand the right-of-way rules.
 You must also know the best way to make turns.

 Pavement markings, signals and traffic signs might fail to resolve traffic conflicts.
 A quick example: a green light will not solve a conflict when a driver decides to turn left at a road intersection when an approaching vehicle is going straight through that intersection.
 The purpose of right-of-way rules is to help resolve the conflicts.
 You should know when to wait and when to go first in various conditions.

 First, what is a U-turn?
 A U-turn requires you to turn your vehicle 180-degrees on a street and in an opposing direction.
 It is usually important when a driver finds him/herself at a dead-end road, or when he finds that a road is blocked ahead.
 If the law permits, a 3-Point Turn might be important in narrower roadways.